Carleton-SRCL/SPOT/README.md

 - 3.05a: Animation may buffer and "Stop Animation" may not be instant.

 - The Pi must be unplugged before plugging in the charging cable.
-Kirk believes this is because the platforms have a floating ground, which, upon being immediately being brought to the grid's ground, sends an electrical pulse through the platform which damages the Pi.
-A possible solution is to install a capacitor on the Negative line of the platform to absorb such pulses.
+Kirk believes this is because the platforms have a floating ground, which, upon being brought to the grid's ground, sends an electrical pulse through the platform which damages the Pi.
+A possible solution is to install a capacitor on the negative line of the platform to absorb such pulses (this is called "pre-charging" the circuit components).